iTwin/access-control-client/README.md

 ## About this Repository

 Contains the __@itwin/access-control-client__ package that wraps sending requests to the access control service.
-Visit the [iTwins API](https://developer.bentley.com/apis/access-control/) for more documentation on the iTwins service.
+Visit the [Access Control API](https://developer.bentley.com/apis/access-control/) for more documentation on the Access Control service.

 ## Usage examples